spicecoder/ContextFlow_Intro/index.md

 ## CONTEXtFLOW

-Contextflow is a methodology and a protocol to develop software in small pieces that can be joined up through explicit intentions.
+Contextflow is a methodology and a protocol to develop software in small pieces that can be joined up and composed through explicit intentions.
 Syntax highlighted code block

 # Header 1